MauritzLM/crowdfunding-product-page/README-template.md

 }
 ```

+1. learned about having multiple submit buttons on forms
+2. if one input on form is invalid form wont submit
+3. fieldset can be disabled

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 **Note: Delete this note and the content within this section and replace with your own learnings.**